Pinqua/Radon/README.md

 ## Appendix

-Data inserted in the database was pulled form fakeStoreAPI to kickstart the project.
+Data inserted in the database was pulled form <a href="https://fakestoreapi.com/">fakeStoreAPI</a> to kickstart the project.

 ## License